In the preceding essays I have laid out in detail all of my philosophical views. I will now go over them again more quickly in a high-level summary:

 - Does not ascribe any kind of transcendental quality to such beauty

-- An empirical realist ontology, and
+- An empirical realist ontology

-- A hedonic altruist teleology
+- A hedonic moralist teleology

-- A functional panpsychist philosophy of mind
+- A functional panpsychist philosophy of mind, and

-- A functional compatibilist philosophy of will
+- A compatibilist philosophy of will

 Having read through my philosophy in detail once, and again reading through this high-level summary, I recommend reading this entire Codex through once more in detail with this bigger picture in mind, to better see how each smaller piece fits together into the unified whole that I hope you now understand.